benellinger/Jump-Analysis-App/README.md

 Import Files need to be CSV.

-To run the application type 'python main.py' in terminal.
+To run the application type `python main.py` in terminal.

 This is the GUI:

 ![](https://github.com/benellinger/Jump-Analysis-App/blob/main/images/example.PNG)